Summer / Blueberry Compote

 Total time: 15 minutes

 Blueberries are one of my favourite summer fruits, and can often be found growing in the wild in Northern Europe.
-We pick wild blueberries (waldheidelbeeren) in Germany in July and August in the forests but they are, like most wild foods, hard to find in the Netherlands.
+We pick wild blueberries every year in late summer to freeze, eat fresh, and turn into this honey-sweetened blueberry compote.
+Frozen berries work just as well.

 You need just a handful of ingredients for this recipe.
 It’s sweetened with maple syrup or honey and has a slightly more rounded flavour than might be typical in a compote, but it’s very good.